lyokha/vim-publish-helper/README.md

 vimhl.hs and pandoc
 -------------------

-This is probably the most interesting feature of the plugin.
-Both commands MakeHtmlCodeHighlight and MakeTexCodeHighlight can be used as drivers to the vim syntax highlighting engine from pandoc.
+This is the most useful feature of the plugin.
+Both the commands MakeHtmlCodeHighlight and MakeTexCodeHighlight can be used as drivers to the vim syntax highlighting engine from pandoc.
 This is achieved via pandoc's filter feature available from pandoc version 1.12.